The Apple-1 Registry

 State

 Very good.
-The original Apple Cassette Interface was cutted at the top and bottom to fit into the briefcase.
+The original Apple Cassette Interface was cut at the top and bottom to fit into the briefcase.

 Last update